 Using Regions for Looping

-You can create many Regions in Capo touch to mark sections that you'd like to repeat.
+You can create many Regions in Capo to mark sections that you'd like to repeat.
 Whether you're using Regions as a tool to hear something over and over again as you listen carefully or you use them to practice along with the original recording, Regions are very easy to use.

 To add a Region to your song, use the Regions Control Strip and tap on the Add Region button.
 A new region will be created, spanning the current bar in the song.